-Criminal Activities: Illegal arms procurement, kidnapping, homicide, extortion
+Criminal Activities: Drug trafficking, illegal mining, arms trafficking, kidnapping, homicide, extortion

 Despite his reputation, Erlinto has been tapped to be the ELN's official spokesman during several different peace negotiations between the group and the government.
 In February 1999, Erlinto and Victor G. Ricardo, then Colombia’s High Commissioner for Peace, met in Caracas to discuss the final arrangements for the National Convention that was to be held that year in Colombia.
 The ELN requested the demilitarization of three municipalities for a “Meeting Zone” for a constitutional convention, but negotiations failed.
 In 2000, Erlinto met in Geneva with the government’s new peace commissioner, Camilo Gomez, but once again peace talks were suspended when Erlinto accused the government of supporting paramilitary groups.

-In early 2015, Erlinto announced alongside ELN supreme commander Nicolas Rodríguez Bautista, alias “Gabino,” that the guerrilla group would be willing to consider giving up the arm struggle in order to facilitate a peace process with the government.
-The ELN and the government have been in preliminary peace talks since June 2014.
+In early 2015, Erlinto announced alongside ELN supreme commander Nicolas Rodríguez Bautista, alias “Gabino,” that the guerrilla group would be willing to consider giving up the armed struggle in order to facilitate a peace process with the government.

 Allies and Enemies

 Stuck in Cuba, Garcia has been cut off from any personal alliances he may have had in Colombi.
 But the ELN's prominence in the criminal landscape of both Colombia and Venezuela has shifted dramatically since the FARC demobilized in 2016.
 The group has grown to arguably become the most significant criminal threat.